Bon Secours Mother and Baby Home: Mother and Baby Home

-The order of Bon Secours Sisters, led by Mother Hortense McNamara, took over the Tuam Workhouse in 1925 and converted it into "The Home".
+The order of Bon Secours Sisters, led by Mother Hortense McNamara, took over the Tuam Workhouse in 1925 at the request of the local authority and converted it into "The Home".
 This followed the closure of all workhouses in County Galway by the Board of Health, and the transfer of the hospital wing from Glenamaddy Workhouse to Tuam.

 Unmarried women who became pregnant were sent to give birth there, rather than at home or in hospital.
 The sisters may have included trained nurses, but were extremely unlikely to have been midwives, as the Papal prohibition on nuns attending births remained in place until 1936.
 In 1927, the Board of Health directed that a maternity ward be added so that mothers could be housed separately from the general wards; this was built in 1929.
 The women were required to remain in the Home for one year, performing unpaid labour for the Sisters as reimbursement for services rendered.
-They were separated from their children, who were raised in the institution until they could be adopted—often without maternal consent.
+They were separated from their children, who were raised in the institution until they could be adopted – often without maternal consent.

-Some women who had experienced two pregnancies outside marriage were sent directly to nearby Magdalene laundries after giving birth, as punishment for their perceived “recidivism”—a term used to describe repeated sexual transgression.
-Historian Maria Luddy notes that, “Such a stance, though not intended to be penal, allowed for the development of an attitude that accepted detention as a means of protecting society from these reoffending women."
+Some women who had experienced two pregnancies outside marriage were sent directly to nearby Magdalene laundries after giving birth, as punishment for their perceived "recidivism", a term euphemistically used to describe repeated sexual transgression.
+Historian Maria Luddy notes that, "Such a stance, though not intended to be penal, allowed for the development of an attitude that accepted detention as a means of protecting society from these reoffending women."
+One could argue that it was also a horribly misguided attempt to protect these women from segments of the society who were taking advantage of those "naive girls who are easily led astray".

-The County Council paid the nuns £1 per week for each mother and for each child in the home.
-(In 1949, average female earnings were £2.97 per week; a loaf of bread cost three pence, and a stone of potatoes (6.35 kg) cost 14 pence.)
+The County Council paid the nuns £1 per week for each mother and for each child in the Home.
+(In 1949, average female earnings were £2.97 per week; a loaf of bread cost three pence, and a stone of potatoes (6.35 kg) cost 14 pence).